Tilia × europaea: Cultivation

 This hybrid is very widely cultivated, being readily and inexpensively propagated by layering; as a result, it is often the commonest Tilia species in urban areas and along avenues and streets.
 It is not however the best species for this purpose, as it produces abundant stem sprouts, and also often hosts heavy aphid populations resulting in honeydew deposits on everything underneath the trees.
 Furthermore, there is substantial leaf litter in autumn.

 Notable trees

 One long-lived example was the "Malmvik lime", planted as a sapling near the Malmvik Manor in Stockholm, Sweden in 1618.
 The tree existed for 381 years until the last part of the tree fell in a storm in 1999.
 The UK Tree Register Champion is at Aysgarth, Yorkshire, measuring 26 m in height and 295 cm diameter at breast height in 2009.
 The tree in front of Augustusburg Hunting Lodge in Saxony was planted in 1421 according to the chronicles of Augustusburg.

 Some 13 limes were planted at Mullary cemetery Co Louth Ireland to commemorate "king Billy's" victory at the battle of the Boyne in circa 1669 as lime are not native to Ireland and they were planted to mark the foreign victory, they remain standing today.
+The Murten lime tree was planted in Fribourg, Switzerland, in 1470 and survived until 1985.
+A few years before it died, cuttings were taken and planted in various locations from 1985 onwards.
+According to legend, the historic lime tree is said to commemorate the Swiss Confederates’ victory at the Battle of Morat.
+That is why it is known today as the Murten lime tree (Murtenlinde, (German) or Tilleul de Morat (French)).